Yasmani Grandal Player Props: White Sox vs. Dodgers

-After going 0-for-1 in his most recent game, Yasmani Grandal and the Chicago White Sox face the Los Angeles Dodgers (who will start Tony Gonsolin) at 10:10 PM ET on Tuesday.
+Yasmani Grandal -- 0-for-3 with an RBI in his most recent game -- will be in action for the Chicago White Sox versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, on June 14 at 10:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Marlins.
+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Dodgers.

 Yasmani Grandal Game Info & Props vs. the Dodgers